dtb1996/ue5-ui-layers-manager-plugin/README.md

 ## Example Setup

-- In your HUD, setup ayer definitions and add any optional default widgets.
+- In your HUD, setup layer definitions and add any optional default widgets.
 - Use the subsystem to `PushToLayer()` and `PopFromLayer()` as needed.